-In short, carbon offsetting is a way of compensating for the CO2 that is emitted during the production of a material or product.
+In short, carbon offsetting is a way of compensating for the CO2 (carbon dioxide) that is emitted during the production of a material or product.

-To offset this, several trees may be planted as a way of absorbing the same amount of CO2 that was originally produced.
+To offset this, several trees may be planted as a way of absorbing the same amount of CO2 (or carbon dioxide equivalent) that was originally produced.

 What is the difference between carbon offsetting and carbon zero?

 This can be achieved by using 100% green energy and ensuring zero fossil fuels are being used in the production or manufacturing process of a product.

 How does carbon offsetting work?

 In other words, you can ‘pay off’ your CO2 footprint by contributing to schemes that remove CO2 and other greenhouse gasses from the atmosphere.

 Take carbon offset flights for instance.
 As a flyer, you can voluntarily opt to carbon offset your trips by calculating your emissions and paying the equivalent into re-forestation projects or green energy companies.

 But does carbon offsetting really work?

-A 2017 EU study found that 85% of offset projects very likely failed to reduce emissions, one of the reasons probably due to under-estimating how much offsetting was needed to cancel out the original CO2 emissions.
+A 2017 EU study found that 85% of offset projects very likely failed to reduce emissions, one of the reasons probably due to underestimating how much offsetting was needed to cancel out the original CO2 emissions.

 After retrieving publicity and permission to plant 1000 trees in Hungary as part of a carbon offsetting project, businessman, Russ George, instead sold his promise to polluters without ever actually planting the trees.